 b) End User

-In order to fulfil this project task, the End User shall:
+In order to fulfill this project task, the End User shall:

 Establish a detailed inventory of relevant documents (including the existing 'stress test report' for BNPP-1 as performed in 2012 by the vendor country) and available plant data, plant safety documentation and safety analyses (specifying the level of validation), in function of the specific needs of the stress test Self-Assessment (e.g. in the plant’s Safety Analysis Report), and indicating their availability in English.
 Provide the inventory and the documents to the Contractor.
 Indicate known gaps, if any.